Haunted Hotels in Cincinnati, Ohio

-Discover the most haunted hotels in Cincinnati with real ghost stories and paranormal activity
+Discover the most haunted hotels in Cincinnati you can actually stay in with real ghost stories and paranormal activity

 Hilton Cincinnati Netherland Plaza | cincinnati, ohio